curenauta/JoCourse/README.md

 # JoCourse
-# This is my first GitHub time and I am looking forward to using it in the future
+This is my first GitHub time and I am looking forward to using it in the future
-fgkbefviusnvmoxsmvndisfbdwof sxv